 |

 Moderate | Certain anticonvulsants make vitamin D inactive.
 This can slow calcium absorption from the gut.
-Calcium and vitamin D supplementation is needed if anticonvulsants are used for more than 6 months. | |
+Monitor for depletion; calcium and vitamin D supplementation may be needed if anticonvulsants are used for more than 6 months. | |

 Folic acid | Moderate | Certain anticonvulsants might reduce absorption and increase excretion of folic acid.
 Monitor for depletion; a supplement is needed in some patients.
 Patients should consult their physicians before taking folic acid.
 Folic acid, in high doses, can reduce levels of phenytoin and increase the risk of seizures. | |